pyx-project/pyx/manual/graphics.rst

 will draw a straight line from a point at angle :math:`180` degrees (in radians :math:`\pi`) to another point at angle :math:`270` degrees (in radians :math:`3\pi/2`) on a circle with radius :math:`r=2`.
-Note however, that the mapping arc length :math:`\to` point is in general discontinuous at the begin and the end of a subpath, and thus PyX does not guarantee any particular result for this boundary case.
+Note however, that the mapping from an arc length to a point is in general discontinuous at the beginning and the end of a subpath, and thus PyX does not guarantee any particular result for this boundary case.

-More information on the available path methods can be found  in Sect.
+More information on the available path methods can be found in Sect. :ref:`postscript_like_paths`.
-:class:`path.path`.

 .. _graphics_attributes: